mementodatabase/docs/script_api.md

 ### entryDefault()

-Returns an Entry object containing default field values for a not-yet-created entry.
+Get default field values for a not-yet-created entry.
-{: .fs-6 .fw-300 }
+{: .fs-5 }

 Only available during 'Creating an entry > Opening an Entry Edit card' event.
 Used to set default values for new entries.

-#### Return value

-Returns a DefaultEntry object
-{: .label .label-green }
+**Returns**
+DefaultEntry object - contains default values for the new entry

 #### Example